Skip to main content

 Seven County Infrastructure Coalition v.
 Eagle County

 The justices may weaken the requirement that federal agencies analyze the environmental impacts of their actions.
-Oral arguments have not yet been scheduled.
+Oral arguments are scheduled for December 10.

 What is an “environmental impact statement?”